A [Checklist] For What To Pack For Tulum

 Outlet adapter if you‘re coming from outside the US/Canada

-Mexico has the same plugs as the US, so you don’t need to worry about this if you’re coming from the US or Canada.
-If you are coming from far and wide, ensure you get an adapter that fits into Type A/ Type B outlets.
-(That’s the one with the two parallel flat prongs/ two parallel flat prongs with a third stabiliser prong below).
+If you are coming from farther afield, ensure you get an adapter that fits into Type A/ Type B outlets.
+(That’s the one with the two parallel flat prongs/ two parallel flat prongs with a third stabilizer prong below).

 Multi–plug outlet extender